 - Impact to the company’s reputation.
 Negative word-of-mouth can impact on your ability to secure top talent in the future.

 - Loss of the new recruit.
-When an employee isn't supported and continually sold on the role, even within the first few months, you could be risking losing them.
-According to an Aberdeen Research, 90% of companies believe their new hires make the decision to stay with a company long-term within their first year of employment.
+When an employee isn't supported and continually sold on the role, even within the first few months, you could be at risk of losing them.
+According to Aberdeen Group Research, 90% of companies believe their new hires make the decision to stay with a company long-term within their first year of employment.
 However, this is a very different pciture in reality.
 Research by ERE Media found that 90% of new hires decide to stay or leave a job within the first six month.

 - Impact to company culture.
 Consider the emotional impact to your team if a staff member leaves too soon.
 A report by CIPD found that over 70% of employers believe employees’ departure from the organisation has a minor, or serious, negative effect on business performance.

-With the above factors at play, manager's can't afford to not set aside time to conduct a thorough onboarding process with a new employee.
+With the above factors at play, manager's can't afford to not set aside time to conduct a thorough onboarding process with new employees.

 It’s crucial that your new employee is set up for long-term success with a comprehensive onboarding process.
 Investing the time up front will help ensure your new employee not only gets onboard, but soars to new heights which will only benefit the company.
-The checklist below will help with your management of the onboarding process, however shouldn't be relied on as the only steps required.
-This will only form a starting point for you to work from:
+The checklist below will help with your management of the employee onboarding process, however shouldn't be relied on as the only steps required.
+This will only form a starting point for you to create a more comprehensive onboarding plan:

 Before the new employee starts: The prep work